sigami/wp-embed-facebook/readme.txt

 == Description ==

-Automatically embed any content from Facebook directly into your site just by copying the URL into the editor.
+Automatically embed any content from Facebook directly into your site just by copying the URL into the editor, using shortcodes or the new embed block.

 Replace the WordPress comments system with Facebook comments on selected post types or manually using a shortcode.

-Scrape your shared URL's on Facebook on update or manually on selected post types.

 Use simple shortcodes to invoke like, send, share, save buttons or any other Facebook Social Plugin.